Karnataka State Film Award for Best Director

-Karnataka State Film Award for Best Director is a state film award of the Indian state of Karnataka given during the annual Karnataka State Film Awards.
-The award honors Kannada language films.
-This award is presented to the Director of First Best Film award-winning film.
-This award is named after H. L. N. Simha.
-The first director of Kannada Cinema who was brought First National Award to Kannada Cinema.
+Karnataka State Film Award for Best Director is a film award of the Indian state of Karnataka given during the annual Karnataka State Film Awards.
+The award honors Kannada-language films and is presented to the director of the film that wins the First Best Film award.
+The award is named after H. L. N. Simha, the first director of Kannada Cinema who was brought First National Award to Kannada Cinema.

 The award is usually given to the director of the Karnataka State Film Award for First Best Film.